Acrylonitrile: Production

 In the SOHIO process, propylene, ammonia, and air (oxidizer) are passed through a fluidized bed reactor containing the catalyst at 400–510 °C and 50–200 kPag.
 The reactants pass through the reactor only once, before being quenched in aqueous sulfuric acid.
 Excess propylene, carbon monoxide, carbon dioxide, and dinitrogen that do not dissolve are vented directly to the atmosphere, or are incinerated.
 The aqueous solution consists of acrylonitrile, acetonitrile, hydrocyanic acid, and ammonium sulfate (from excess ammonia).
 A recovery column removes bulk water, and acrylonitrile and acetonitrile are separated by distillation.
-Historically, one of the first successful catalysts was bismuth phosphomolybdate (Bi9PMo12O52) supported on silica as a heterogeneous catalyst.
+One of the first useful catalysts was bismuth phosphomolybdate (Bi9PMo12O52) supported on silica.
 Further improvements have since been made.

 Alternative routes

 Various green chemistry routes to acrylonitrile are being explored from renewable feedstocks, such as lignocellulosic biomass, glycerol (from biodiesel production), or glutamic acid (which can itself be produced from renewable feedstocks).
 The lignocellulosic route involves fermentation of the biomass to propionic acid and 3-hydroxypropionic acid, which are then converted to acrylonitrile by dehydration and ammoxidation.
 The glycerol route begins with its dehydration to acrolein, which undergoes ammoxidation to give acrylonitrile.
 The glutamic acid route employs oxidative decarboxylation to 3-cyanopropanoic acid, followed by a decarbonylation-elimination to acrylonitrile.
 Of these, the glycerol route is broadly considered to be the most viable, although none of these green methods are commercially competitive.